NehalNN10/c-multithreaded-server/README.md

 To run all test cases, type `./tests.sh` into the terminal.
 Note, you must give the script permission to execute by typing `chmod +x tests.sh` into the terminal.

+## Assumptions

+The program assumes the files to be tested are already in the folder named `test_files`.
+If not, place them there before running the test script.

 ## Limitations

 - The server can only handle one client at a time.